mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 One of the proud traditions of the Rhylanor Naval Academy is the ‘manning the boats’ ceremony held just before graduation of each class of cadets, commemorating the contribution of trainee personnel from the academy to the defence of Rhylanor in the Third Frontier War.
 Cadets volunteered in huge numbers to crew repaired and reactivated system defence boats from the system’s reserve fleet during the Siege of Rhylanor.
 Casualties were very high in the dark months of the middle of 981 before the siege was finally broken.
 The ceremony is held in memory of their sacrifice and as a reminder to cadets that they have not chosen a cosy, safe occupation.

-Rhylanor also has a large Scout Service base, which acts as a communications depot for x-boat routes as well as a regional planning and command centre.
+Rhylanor also has a large Scout Service base, which acts as a communications depot for x-boat routes as well as a regional planning and command center.
 The facility is extensive and contains training facilities for some of the more specialized scout roles such as the use of advanced communications equipment and the security teams occasionally called upon to rescue personnel who have found more trouble than they can handle.

-Rhylanor, with its large population base and extremely high Tech Level, is also a centre for industry, commerce and education.
+Rhylanor, with its large population base and extremely high Tech Level, is also a center for industry, commerce and education.
 The Rhylanor Institute of Technology is one of the most prominent hard-science and technological-research institutions in the entire Imperium and almost certainly the foremost facility this side of Corridor.

 Several megacorporations have their regional headquarters on Rhylanor or at least a major installation for those who prefer to work out of Mora.
 Some of Rhylanor’s extensive shipyards are privately owned but most are either megacorporate subsidiaries or partially funded by their money.

-Rhylanor’s importance as a communications hub and industrial centre cannot offset the fact that it is difficult to get to.
+Rhylanor’s importance as a communications hub and industrial center cannot offset the fact that it is difficult to get to.
 Free traders and similar independent starships are rarely seen in the ports of Rhylanor, Porozlo and Jae Tellona; they tend to stay on the Spinward Main.
 The vessels that do come through are for the most part expensive jump-3 liners and freighters running through Eqqus, Celepina and Belizo.

 Many of the ships on this route are megacorporate- owned, although a couple of smaller lines make a decent profit from dedicated vessels plying the trans-Rhylanor routes.
-The most prominent, Rhylanor Shipping LIC, is heavily subsidised by the government to ensure a regular service.
-The firm does not operate anywhere else but Imperium Mail LIC does, specialising in high-jump courier and subsidised trade route operations in various parts of the Marches, as well as Deneb.
+The most prominent, Rhylanor Shipping LIC, is heavily subsidized by the government to ensure a regular service.
+The firm does not operate anywhere else but Imperium Mail LIC does, specialising in high-jump courier and subsidized trade route operations in various parts of the Marches, as well as Deneb.

 VANEJEN Vanejen is a moderate-sized planet with a dense atmosphere and about 60% water coverage.
 Average temperatures are low and about a third of the oceans are frozen or covered by ice caps.
 Although somewhat sub- optimal as a place to live, Vanejen can easily support humans.
 It was settled around -2400 by Vilani colonists but became isolated during the Long Night, falling

 back to barbarism before climbing back up to a modest technological base.
-By the time the Imperium arrived in the Marches, Vanejen had experienced centuries of cultural drift and lost most traditional Vilani habits in favour of a home-grown culture.
+By the time the Imperium arrived in the Marches, Vanejen had experienced centuries of cultural drift and lost most traditional Vilani habits in favor of a home-grown culture.
 The population were initially pureblood Vilani and there has been little intermingling over the centuries.

 Vanejen lies on the Spinward Main, a less-travelled spur running coreward from Mora.
 This arm offers jump- 2 access to Jae Tellona and thereby to Rhylanor, or another arm of the main to coreward, but is otherwise unimportant to interstellar trade and political affairs.